Of Microbes and Men - The Fermi Paradox

 Alone in a Crowd?

-Common bottlenose dolphin Tursiops truncatus, noticeably not assembling a smartphone or arguing about pineapple on pizza.
+Common bottlenose dolphin Tursiops truncatus, not assembling a smartphone or arguing about pineapple on pizza.

 NASA (Public domain)

-Sure, many animals on Earth get the whole “I think, therefore I am” thing1, and a few of them—like crafty crows or self-aware elephants—get the “I think, and also other people think“ as well2, but none of them are launching rockets or writing sci-fi novels.
-If we’re hunting for alien civilizations with tech as fancy as ours (or fancier!), we’ve got to look beyond our pale blue dot to the twinkling stars.
+Sure, many animals on Earth get the whole “I think, therefore I am” thing1, and a few of them, like crafty crows or wise elephants, get the “I think, and also other people think“ as well2, but none of them are launching rockets or writing sci-fi novels.
+If we’re hunting for alien civilizations with tech as fancy as ours (or fancier!), we’ve got to look beyond our pale blue dot to distant stars.
 Spoiler alert: so far, our search for cosmic kin has been a bit of a letdown.
-We used to dream of Martian metropolises or Venusian villages, but we haven’t found so much as an alien amoeba, let alone a little green philosopher.
+We used to envision Martian metropolises or Venusian villages, but we haven’t found so much as an alien amoeba, let alone a little green man.

 Still, the question nags at us like a catchy song stuck in our heads: Are we alone?
 Even without definitive evidence, we can play detective, piecing together clues from life on Earth to sketch out what alien life might look like.
 Meanwhile, we keep scouring Mars’ dusty dunes and Enceladus’ icy oceans, hoping to stumble across a microbial “hello.”